Fall 2012 2nd Edition

 Dale Wetherell, newest chief of the Community College of Rhode Island Police Department, couldn’t walk away from being a police officer.
 Wetherell spent 30 years on the Rehoboth, Mass., Police Department, retiring as chief in 2003.

 "When I first retired from law enforcement I wanted to be done with it totally, but that was all right for about six months," Wetherell said.
-Read more »
+Read more on Chief Wetherell »

 New Community Policing Effort Under Way This Fall on All Four Campuses

 Lt.
 Norman Mageau of the Community College of Rhode Island Police wants you to know: "We’re not just here to tell you not to smoke near the building or write you a parking ticket.
 We’re here to help."
-Read more »
+Read more on community policing »

 Faculty Athletic Representatives Sought